rust-lang/book/src/ch20-01-unsafe-rust.md

 documentation, we understand how to use it properly, and we’ve verified that we’re fulfilling the contract of the function.

-To perform unsafe operations in the body of an unsafe function, you still need to use an `unsafe` block, just as within a regular function, and the compiler will warn you if you forget.
-This helps to keep `unsafe` blocks as small as possible, as unsafe operations may not be needed across the whole function body.
+To perform unsafe operations in the body of an `unsafe` function, you still need to use an `unsafe` block, just as within a regular function, and the compiler will warn you if you forget.
+This helps us keep `unsafe` blocks as small as possible, as unsafe operations may not be needed across the whole function body.

 #### Creating a Safe Abstraction over Unsafe Code